-I am an Assistant Professor in the School of Communication at Ohio State University.
-I received a Ph.D. in political science from the University of California, San Diego (2013).
-I also studied at Arizona State University, where I graduated with an M.A. in political science (2007) and a B.A. in political science (2006).
+I am an Associate Professor in the School of Communication at Ohio State University.
+I received a Ph.D. in political science from the University of California, San Diego in 2013.
+I also studied at Arizona State University, where I graduated with an M.A. in political science in 2007 and a B.A. in political science in 2006.
 My core research interest is in political behavior and attitudes, specifically how our social networks influence our political behavior and communication.
 I use computational methods to understand why people behave as they do, how they communicate, and what the effects of communication are for politics.
 Much of this core area of research uses big data to study social influence on political behaviors and attitudes, including large-scale field experiments on turnout, and observational work on ideology.
-In addition to my main areas of work, I have studied the development of political attitudes and behaviors in the social networks of adolescents, social network effects on aggression, and social attitudes about prejudice using social network techniques.
+In addition to my main areas of work, I have studied the development of political attitudes and behaviors in the social networks of adolescents, social network effects on aggression, and social attitudes about prejudice, using social network techniques.
 Below you will find links to my published work, working papers, and my coauthors' webpages.

 Bond, Robert M. Social network determinants of screen time in adolescents.
 The Social Science Journal (forthcoming).

 Bond, Robert M., and Matthew D. Sweitzer.
 Political Homophily in a Large-scale Online Communication Network.
 Communication Research (forthcoming).
 [Supplementary Information]

 Bond, Elizabeth A., and Robert M. Bond.
 Topic Modelling Eighteenth-Century French Newspapers, in Burrows, Simon and Glenn Roe (Eds.)
 Digitising Enlightenment: Oxford University Press (forthcoming).

 Bond, Robert M. Low-cost, high-impact altruistic punishment promotes cooperation cascades in human social networks.
 Scientific Reports 9: 2061 (14 February 2019).
 [Supplementary Information]